danilo-montes-code/Genshin-Data/README.md

     * I'm going to be using `passport.js` for user authentication
     * `passport` seems to be a relatively simple to use library, and should allow me to implement user authentication without too much trouble
 * (2 point) Countdown timers
-    * I will use data-fns to get time values to
+    * I will use date-fns to get time values to create the countdown timers shown on the home page
     * It will automatically handle time zone differences
-    * Might be something already native to js
 * (2 points) Flexbox
     * I am aiming to use flexbox to style my pages
     * Flexbox is more flexible than native css stylings